You've got your wontons cooked and they are floating like clouds in steaming hot soup.

 Directions

-- Add the soy sauce, chilli oil, sesame seed oil & chilli powder together in a serving bowl.
+Add the soy sauce, chilli oil, sesame seed oil & chilli powder together in a serving bowl.
 Stir vigorously to combine well

-- Place cooked wontons into the bowl
+Place cooked wontons into the bowl

-- Garnish with spring onions, garlic and coriander on top before serving
+Garnish with spring onions, garlic and coriander on top before serving

-Ingredients2 tbsp ketchup / tomato sauce
+2 tbsp ketchup or tomato sauce

 2.5 tbsp sugar